stanleyowen/otlio/README.md

 ![Todo Application](https://user-images.githubusercontent.com/69080584/105711593-5b11a100-5f4b-11eb-89c5-50554ebca80b.jpg)

-Todo Application is an **open source** project which is easy to use, organize, and no credit card is needed!
+Todo Application is an **open source** project which is easy to use and easy to organize!

-> **Even though this project covers basic security, it is not recommended to use in production though it is NOT secure enough.**

 ## Table of Contents
 - [Getting Started](#getting-started)